shakes76/PatternAnalysis-2024/recognition/s4765132_ADNI_GFNet/README.md

 The combination of these componets make GFNet more robust and effective for image classification tasks.

 ### Dataset
-This project uses ADNI dataset obatined from Alzheimer’s Disease Neuroimaging Initiative [\[2\]](#reference2).
-This dataset contains two classes: Alzheimer's Disease (AD) and Normal Control (NC) with images of dimension 256 × 240 in greyscale.
+This project uses the ADNI dataset obatined from the Alzheimer’s Disease Neuroimaging Initiative [\[2\]](#reference2).
+This dataset contains two classes: Alzheimer's Disease (AD) and Normal Control (NC) with greyscale images of dimensions 256 × 240.
 Each class has separate folders for train and test sets.
 The distribution of the dataset is shown in the table below.

 | Dataset | AD | NC |
 |---------|----|----|